Last year, I was sitting in a crowded dining hall full of students yelling the birthday song in my direction, a tradition I'll never be used to.

 A Blue Blood Moon hung overhead a few hours ago.
-I couldn't sleep last night, so I sat up Indian style in a nest of warm blankets and stared at the lesser light washing in through the blinds.
+I couldn't sleep last night, so I sat up criss-cross style in a nest of warm blankets and stared at the lesser light washing in through the blinds.
 The last picture below is barely a ghost of how incredible it looked.

 Maybe this is my youth and inexperience talking, but for a while there, February 2nd was beginning to feel like just another day.
 This time, it feels different.